AdobeDocs/commerce-testing/src/pages/guide/static/analysis.md

 <InlineAlert variant="info" slots="text" />

-For MacOS system you may not be able to choose file with leading dot.
-You can rename this config file: `cp vendor/magento/magento-coding-standard/eslint/.eslintrc-magento vendor/magento/magento-coding-standard/eslint/eslintrc-magento`
+On MacOS systems, you may not be able to choose a file with a leading dot.
+You can rename the configuration file and remove the dot: `cp vendor/magento/magento-coding-standard/eslint/.eslintrc-magento vendor/magento/magento-coding-standard/eslint/eslintrc-magento`

 See the image below for example configuration: